 - Closing Timeline: Determine if the proposed closing timeline aligns with your plans.
 A buyer who can close quickly may be more appealing.

-- Financing: Ensure that the buyer is pre-approved for a mortgage.
+- Financing: Confirm that the buyer is pre-approved for a mortgage.
 This minimizes the risk of delays down the line.

 Negotiation Strategies